 Opt for an easy-care model

-Your nursing pillow must also be easy to clean.
+Your nursing cushion must also be easy to clean.
 After all, it's bound to be stained by milk during feedings.
 So opt for a model with a removable, machine-washable cover.
 And make sure it's made from a material that can withstand a temperature of at least 60 degrees.
 This will destroy any bacteria and ensure impeccable hygiene.

-Some recommended positions during pregnancy
+Recommended positions during pregnancy

 The maternity pillow is theideal accessory for expectant mothers wishing to sleep on their side.
 To avoid compression of the vena cava and promote circulation, lie on your left side.
 Then slide one end of the U-shaped cushion under your belly and place it between your legs.
-This "gun dog" posture will support your belly and upper knee.
+This "gun-dog" posture will support your belly and upper knee.

-The best breastfeeding positions l
+The best positions for breastfeeding

 The most common position is that of the Madonna.
 Sit comfortably and place the cushion on your legs.
 Then hold your baby horizontally in your arms (his head should be in the crook of your elbow).
 Finally, place your baby on the cushion so that his face faces your breast.